HGTV Reality Show Drinking Game

 High-fives can be found on probably any one of the shows in the HGTV library.
 Some of them can be a bit more awkward than others.
 So, use your own discretion with this rule.

-Take a sip for your drink whenever a person on the show performs a high-five.
+Take a sip of your drink whenever a person on the show performs a high-five.
 Extra: add seconds to your sipping based on the level of awkwardness to the high-five or the number of milliseconds allowed to pass before they complete the gesture.

 Action!